LOHAS Park: The project

-Apart from residential development, LOHAS Park will also include 3 shopping malls upon completion, including a 480,000-square-foot iconic MTR mall named THE LOHAS, which opened in 2020, it will contain the largest indoor ice-skating rink in Hong Kong and the largest cinema in the whole Tseung Kwan O town.
-There will also be green area of 1,000,000 square feet, including a 200,000-square-foot central park named The Park with pet recreation facilities, icon building, waterfalls and lawns.
+Apart from residential development, LOHAS Park will also include 3 shopping malls upon completion, including a 480,000-square-foot MTR mall named THE LOHAS, which opened in 2020.

 Environmental features

-1.4 million sq ft (40% of the site area) of common area is with greenery: the common area includes a 200000 sqft park and a 330-metre seafront promenade.
-People and cars are segregated – pedestrians can walk to various facilities without having to cross a road since all the places are linked with covered walkways.
+1.4 million sq ft (40% of the site) of the site is green space: the common area includes a 200000 sqft park and a 330-metre seafront promenade.
+Pedestrians can walk to various facilities without having to cross a road since they are linked with covered walkways.
 The garden is watered by a 440,000-litre water-recycling system.

-LOHAS Park, itself on land reclaimed from the sea, is surrounded by land reclaimed as landfill.
-The large piece of greenery immediately to the north of LOHAS Park is the recovered land from the old Tseung Kwan O Stage I landfill which closed in 1995.
+LOHAS Park, itself on land reclaimed from the sea, is surrounded by land reclaimed from a landfill, as the large piece of greenery immediately to the north was recovered from the (closed in 1995) Tseung Kwan O Stage I landfill.
 The large mountain slope on the eastern side of LOHAS Park is the old Tseung Kwan O Stage II/III landfill which closed in 1994.
 According to an MTR spokesman, the landfill can no longer be smelled since the collection of domestic waste was halted in 2014.
-These landfills should not be confused with the operating South East New Territories (SENT) Landfill which is about 1 km southeast of LOHAS Park.
+These landfills should not be confused with the still operational South East New Territories (SENT) Landfill which is about 1 km southeast of LOHAS Park.
 The SENT is commonly called the Tseung Kwan O landfill in the media.
 The SENT was expected to become full in the financial year 2014/2015, if the decision to extend its coverage area was not granted.